tanoManzo/notes/Revealing Chronic Disease Progression Patterns Using  Gaussian Process for Stage Inference.md

 The approach is solid and sound.
 However, a few descriptions/motivation can be added to enhance the quality of the research.

 Authors should clarify the choice of k-means in the general procedure of Figure 1b to estimate subgroups and stage inference with GP.
-- Other algorithm instead of K-means.
-And other approaches for the number of clusters.
+Moreover, a silhouette plot can be added as support of the subgroup quality.

-- Describe why SuStaIn seems to outperform GPSI at early stages.
+Figure 2c illustrates the comparison of GPSI, SuStaIn, and ground truth with different SNRs.
+However, it is unclear the reason why SuStaIn seems to outperform GPSI at early stages.

 ----